Attorney Published Article

 Personnel changes and public enforcement orders reveal most of the picture, but there is more to learn by analyzing letters published by coalitions of states attorneys general weighing in on several CFPB policies.
 Of particular interest is a Sept.
 5, 2018, letter authored by North Carolina Attorney General Josh Stein and signed by 12 other attorneys general, stating that they will not hesitate to uphold the law if the CFPB does not interpret the Equal Credit Opportunity Act to provide for disparate impact liability, including in the auto finance industry.

 Lest I suggest that all the enforcement activity will take place at the state level, the Federal Trade Commission continues to make its presence known.
 And while I expect that state attorneys general and financial services regulatory agencies will capture the focus of our compliance and enforcement attention in 2019, the CFPB still exists and employs a committed workforce.
 Its consumer protection mission remains, and auto finance companies are still on the receiving end of significant information requests and examination commitments, in addition to this newly energized state activity.

-This article was originally featured in the March issue of Auto Finance News, and appeared on Auto Finance Excellence, a sister service of Auto Finance News.
+This article was first published on Auto Finance Excellence, a sister service of Auto Finance News, and is reprinted with permission.
 McGlinchey Stafford is pleased to serve as the official Compliance partner of Auto Finance Excellence, providing insights and thought leadership through webinars, podcasts, and monthly columns.